ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 Of course, both are also sort of a cheat, since in order to prove that the biased and unbiased definitions are equivalent, you need to have the [[coherence theorem]] for the biased definition.
 However, it's only because of the coherence theorem that we can say definitely that the usual set of complicated-looking diagrams is "correct."
 The approach using lax $\infty$-functors really only postpones this question, since you also need a coherence theorem to show that the definition of lax $\infty$-functor is "correct."
 So perhaps there is no magic wand after all, at least not one that produces the _specific_ diagrams in the usual biased definition of monoidal category.

-However, if we temporarily ignore the unitors and focus on the associator, we may ask _where does the pentagon identity come from?_  And one answer to this is provided by the Stasheff polytopes, which can be nicely obtained using Ross Street's theory of orientals.
+However, if we temporarily ignore the unitors and focus on the associator, we may ask _where does the pentagon identity come from?_  And one answer to this is provided by the Stasheff polytopes, which can be nicely obtained using [[orientals]].
 For instance the pentagon diagram above is nothing but the [[oriental|4th oriental]]!
 The tensor product itself is the second oriental, and the associator the third.
 The following section explains this in a bit more detail.

 ## Relation to lax functors, orientals and descent